liuyixin-louis/resume-yixinliu/content/authors/admin/_index.md

 user_groups: []
 highlight_name: false
 ---
 Yixin Liu (刘奕鑫) is an undergraduate from the School of Software of South China University of Technology and is currently in his senior year.
-His research interest lies in RL and ML.
-During his undergraduate period, he conducted academic research under the guidance of Prof. [Chen Jian](https://www2.scut.edu.cn/sse/2018/0615/c16788a270752/page.htm) and Prof. [Huang Han](http://www2.scut.edu.cn/huanghan/hh/list.htm).
+He is about to go to the CSE department at Lehigh University to pursue his Ph.D. degree, advised by Dr. [Lichao Sun](https://www.cs.uic.edu/~lsun/).
+His current research interest lies in robust RL and AI security & privacy.